 The monument consists of 5 five stone slave figures, men and women, young and old, in a pit.
 On their necks, they have chains from the dark slave period, connected with metal collars.

 It is difficult to explain the expressions of their faces.
-You can’t remain indifferent.
+In a word, you can’t remain indifferent.

 The pain, disability, tears, torture, and defiance, despite the chains…